 Lofty goals.
 However, even though I knew Superfly Racing always stage awesomeness, I was still a bit skeptical.
 I mean, without even scrolling down on the event website, they used the word GREAT five times.
-Let’s be honest, I’m no stranger to awesome superlatives (and in this case, super hyperbole), but every time I use the word “awesome”, it’s because whatever I’m describing is totally, 100%, honest to goodness, awesome.
-But with such gratuitous use of the word ‘great” Team Colin had to check out the Albion Enduro—sorry, the GREAT Albion Enduro–to see just how great it would be.
+Let’s be honest, I’m no stranger to awesome superlatives (and in this case, super hyperbole), but every time I use the word “awesome”, it’s because whatever I’m describing is totally, 100%, honest to goodness, awesome, so with such gratuitous use of the word ‘great’, Team Colin had to check out the Albion Enduro—sorry, the GREAT Albion Enduro–to see just how great it would be.

 Wait a sec, what’s a Palgrave?

-All I had to do was decide which distance.
-40k or 80k?
+Which distance–40k or 80k?
 I’m not a frequent Albion rider.
-In fact, it would be only my second time there (My first was at Superfly’s Endur O-Cup in July.
-Blog # 17) and I clearly didn’t even know what a Palgrave was.
-Then I heard that the Green Monster was going to be at the end of the race.
+In fact, it would be only my second time there (My first was at Superfly’s Endur O-Cup in July.) and then I heard that the Green Monster was going to be at the end of the race.
 The Green Monster is to climbs what bullies are to the school cafeteria.
 Mean, dumb, and nasty.
 Superfly’s website also said the race would give us about 800m of climbing.
 I spent a good deal of time debating the distance.
 40k would be fun, and 80k would be a slog—especially since the last time I tackled the Green Monster, it was in the middle of a 25k race, not the end, and this time I’d have to do it twice